-If you need to replace one or more missing teeth, dental implants are often the method of choice for dentists and patients alike.
+If you need to replace one or more missing teeth, dental implants are often the method of choice in Austin for dentists and patients alike.
 Unlike other treatments, implants allow dentists to replace the entire structure of a tooth, right down to the roots.
 While this allows implants to most closely replicate a tooth, it also means that they must bond naturally with surrounding gum and bone tissues.
 As a result, patients must undergo oral surgery and a subsequent recovery period before implants are fully functional.

 If you plan on receiving dental implants in the near future, our Austin cosmetic dentistry office wants to help make your treatment experience as rewarding as possible.
 By following these pre-operative instructions, you can benefit from greater overall success and comfort.